joshjohanning/joshjohanning.github.io/_posts/2020-12-16-github-codeql-pr.md

 Now just like we did above, we can modify our branch rule to require the "Detect-Errors" job to finish successfully, as this job will run successfully if there are no errors/warnings.

 ![pr-detected-errors-job](/assets/screenshots/2020-12-16-github-codeql-pr/pr-detected-errors.png){: .shadow }
+_Adding the new job to the required status check list_
 ![pr-blocked](/assets/screenshots/2020-12-16-github-codeql-pr/pr-blocked.png){: .shadow }
+_Pull Request that is blocked because of a 'warning' result found in the code scanning results_

 I'm sure there is probably a better way to do this (using the API or GraphQL endpoint?).
 I know back in the LGTM / Semmle days, there was also a config file you could commit to the root of the repository to more precisely define rules.
 Either way, let me know in the comments if you have any other ideas or improvements!